jlparkI/evodiff_ft/README.md

     will not be used and the full model will be fine-tuned.
 ```

-After fine-tuning, the updated model will be saved to your output path, where you can load
+After fine-tuning, the state dict for the updated model will be saved to your output path, where you can load
-it for further use.
+it for further use, under the name ``"FINAL_MODEL.pt"``.

 If you want to change the learning rate, number of epochs etc that will be used during fine-
 tuning, change the appropriate config file under config.
 Note that batch size is fairly